Marko Pjaca: Loan to Schalke 04

 After returning from a long term ACL injury, on 4 January 2018, it was announced that Pjaca had joined German club Schalke 04 on loan without an option to buy until the end of the 2017–18 season, for €800,000, plus an additional €200,000 in possible bonuses.
 At the moment German giants were chasing a place that takes them to the UEFA Champions League and coach Tedesco saw Marko as a player who can help them achieve their goals.
 On the other hand, in Schalke Marko could get his playing time to get back in his best form before the FIFA World Cup at the end of the season.
 Pjaca made his official club debut on 13 January, coming on as a second-half substitute in a 3–1 away defeat to RB Leipzig.
 In his second appearance for the club, and his first start, on 21 January, he scored his first goal in a 1–1 home draw against Hannover 96.

 Loan to Fiorentina

 On 7 August 2018, Pjaca joined Fiorentina on a season-long loan deal with the option to make the transfer permanent for an undisclosed fee.

 Loan to Anderlecht

 On 31 January 2020, during the winter transfer deadline day, Belgian club Anderlecht signed Pjaca on loan until the end of the season.

 Loan to Genoa

 On 19 September 2020, Pjaca moved on a season-long loan to Genoa.
 On his debut, on 20 September, Pjaca scored a goal in a 4–1 win against Crotone.

 Loan to Torino

 On 28 July 2021, Pjaca joined Torino on loan with an option to buy.

 Loan to Empoli

 On 1 September 2022, Pjaca moved on loan to Empoli, with an option to buy.

+Rijeka

+On 1 September 2023, Pjaca signed a three-year contract with Rijeka.

+Return to Dinamo Zagreb

+On July 3rd 2024, Pjaca signed for Dinamo Zagreb with a 1.5m euro transfer fee.